 Today Parliament is going to enshrine into law a bill that will make it a legal requirement of the government to honour our commitment to the Paris accord.
 It will make a legal promise to decarbonise our economy by 2050.
-As you can imagine this has split some environmentalists.
-There are those like Climate Council member Tim Flannery Speaking on this mornings Today Programme (2:47:00) who see it as unquestionably a good thing.
+As you can imagine, this has divided environmentalists.
+There are those, like Climate Council member Tim Flannery, who spoke on this morning’s Radio 4 Today programme (2:47:00), who see it as unquestionably a good thing.

-Others like Deiter Helm professor of economics at Oxford who argument could be summerised as: ‘that’s very nice but what about the principle of you bought it, you own it.
-Surely if you are serious about climate change you have to include all the goods and services you import’.
+Others disagree, like Dieter Helm, professor of economics at Oxford, whose argument could be summarised as: “That’s very nice, but what about the principle of ‘you bought it, you own it’?
+Surely if you are serious about climate change you have to include all the goods and services you import.”

-Obviously we are of the second school of thought.
-However if you listen to the interview with Tim Flannery you will find him boxed into a corner by the BBC’s Justin Webb where the two viewpoints are seen as adversarial.
+Obviously we would agree with Tim Flannery.
+However, if you listen to the interview with him, you will find him boxed into a corner by the BBC’s Justin Webb where the two viewpoints are seen as adversarial.
 I simply don’t see it that way at all.
 Tim is right to say that the passing of this is an unambiguously good thing.
-He is right to say that the UK can be proud to be world leaders in the decarbonisation of the worlds economy.
+He is right to say that the UK can be proud to be world leaders in the decarbonisation of the world’s economy.
 We have gone from almost nothing to 50% renewable energy in less than a decade.
-30 years from now we are going to decarbonise our national electricity grid, our transportation and our industry.
+30 years from now, we are going to decarbonise our national electricity grid, our transportation and our industry.
 That is a good thing.

 But Dieter Helm is also right.
 We need to report on the goods and services we import.
-We need, at the very least to, report on the carbon due to the transportation of goods into the country and if that is what it takes to invest in a greener manufacturing base in the country then lets celebrate that also.
+We need, at the very least, to report on the carbon due to the transportation of goods into the country and, if that is what it takes to invest in a greener manufacturing base in the country, then let’s celebrate that also.
 This is not divergent or adversarial thinking.
-It’s complimentary thinking and we should use it to press ourselves further.
+It’s complementary thinking, and we should use it to press ourselves further.
 What do you think?